srMarquinho/CV/README.md

 ## <a name="courses"></a>Relevant Courses

-#### Kafka Streams for Data Processing @ Udemy (Dec '21)
+#### Kafka Streams for Data Processing

-- Hands-On Kafka Streams API, Build and Deploy Apps with Java.
+- Hands-On Kafka Streams API, Build and Deploy Apps.

+#### System Design Fundamentals

+- Software design from the architect Juval Löwy.

 ----